Versal/sdk/README.md

 ### versal signin

-This command will sign you in to Versal.com.
-You will be asked your versal email and password.
+Sign you in to Versal.com.
+You will be asked for your Versal email and password.
 The session ID will be stored in `~/.versal/config.json`.

 ### versal create \<name\> [--template template-name]

-Creates a gadget boilerplate in the named directory.
+Creates a gadget boilerplate in a new directory with the given name.
 If this directory already exists, the command `versal create` will not do anything.

-Use the `--template` option to use a custom template.
-Supported templates: `minimal`, `space`.
+The `--template` option allows you to choose a template.
+Supported templates: `minimal` (default), `space`.

 ### versal preview [\<directory1\> \<directory2\> \<directory3\> ...]

-Launches a local Player and API server for testing your new gadget in the "sandbox".
-If multiple gadget directories are specified, any gadgets with valid `manifest.json` files will be added to your "sandbox" tray.
+Launches a local Player and API server for testing your new gadget.
+If multiple gadget directories are specified, any gadgets with valid `manifest.json` files will be added to your local tray.

 If no directory is specified, the current working directory will be used.